schmidtfutures/sf-eng-challenge-server/README.md

 Enjoy the challenge - we look forward to seeing what you come up with!

-If you have any questions or run into any issues\*, please reach out to the team member who sent you the challenge or Josh Hendler (jhendler@schmidtfutures.com).
+If you have any questions or run into any issues\*, please reach out to the team member who sent you the challenge or Elsa Perakis (eperakis@schmidtfutures.com).

 ### Option B: Cloning the repo directly